Polynomials with core entropy zero: The main molecule

-\begin{rmk} We remark that there are many different choices of homeomorphisms between $\mathcal{H}_f$ and $\BP^\mathcal{S}$.
-These different homeomorphisms correspond to different choices of {\em a boundary marking}, which is a choice of a fixed point $q(U) \in \partial U$ for any critical or post-critical Fatou component $U$ that satisfies $f(q(U)) = q(f(U))$ (see \cite[Definition 5.3]{Milnor12}).
-Once a choice is made for the center $f \in \mathcal{H}_f$, we get a boundary marking for any map $g \in \mathcal{H}_f$ by tracing the fixed points through quasiconformal conjugacies.
-Given a boundary marking, the homeomorphism $\Psi: \mathcal{H}_f \longrightarrow \BP^\mathcal{S}$ is defined by uniformizing the dynamics on each critical and post-critical Fatou component to the disk $\D$ so that the marked boundary point is sent to $1 \in \partial \D$ (see \cite[\S 5]{Milnor12} for more details). \end{rmk}
+Once a choice of boundary marking is made for the center $f \in \mathcal{H}_f$, we get a boundary marking for any map $g \in \mathcal{H}_f$ by tracing the marked points through quasiconformal conjugacies.
+Given a boundary marking $q$, the diffeomorphism $\Psi: \mathcal{H}_f \to \BP^\mathcal{S}$ is defined by uniformizing the dynamics on each post-critical Fatou component to the disk $\D$ in such a way that the marked boundary point $q(U)$ is sent to $1 \in \partial \D_{s_U}$ (see \cite[\S 5]{Milnor12} for more details).

+We define markings for external Fatou components, the Fatou components containing $\infty$, in a similar manner with a slight modification.